skokhan/SupplyChainEfficiencyProject/README.md

 - Western Europe is a high-risk region for delivery delays;
 - February and March show operational anomalies requiring deeper investigation.

+### Next Steps: Advanced Analytics with Python & AI

+The next stages of this project will dive deeper using:

+- Python automation;
+- Jupyter Notebooks for EDA & KPI tracking;
+- Machine Learning for forecasting, churn prediction, and fraud detection;
+- Generative AI for narrative generation, prompt-based insights, and strategic simulations.

 ## Project Components

 | Stage                  | Tools Used                        | Folders                                |